-A checklist of species in the Avon recording area with details of how their status has changed over time This edition of this checklist has been updated to the end of 2021 and includes additional information and a number of corrections.
+A checklist of species in the Avon recording area with details of how their status has changed over time

-A supplement is available covering local records of species not on the Avon list; the latest version is dated November 2021.
-I need to thank Rich Andrews for allowing me to use his line drawing to illustrate the text.
-I also need to thank a number of people for allowing me access to their reference material, in particular Nigel Milbourne for access to his archive of Somerset Bird reports back to 1924, Martyn Hayes for his input on the birds of south Glos, both Harvey Rose and Andy Davis for answering numerous queries, and various others for helping clarify individual records.
-Richard Mielcarek November 2022 The Avon Recording area The county of Avon was created in 1974 but disbanded 22 years later.
+This edition of this checklist has been updated to the end of 2022 and includes additional information and several corrections.
+There are now three appendices that detail various contentious species that are not included on the Avon list I need to thank Rich Andrews for allowing me to use his line drawings to illustrate the text.
+I also need to thank various people for allowing me access to their reference material, in particular Nigel Milbourne for access to his archive of Somerset Bird reports back to 1924, Martyn Hayes for his input on the birds of south Glos, both Harvey Rose and Andy Davis for answering numerous queries, and various others for helping clarify individual records.
+Richard Mielcarek November 2023 The Avon Recording area The county of Avon was created in 1974 but disbanded 22 years later.
 The current Avon recording area covers the four unitary authorities, Bristol, South Gloucestershire, North Somerset, and Bath and North East Somerset, that replaced the county of Avon.